-(1) The net ownership interest of 8,546 MW includes 100 per cent of the generating capacity of TransAlta Renewables.
+- (1) The net ownership interest of 7,939 MW includes 100 per cent of the generating capacity of TransAlta Renewables.
 All references to "net ownership interest" in this Annual Information Form include 100 per cent of the generating capacity of TransAlta Renewables.
-As of the date of this Annual Information Form, TransAlta owns an approximate 64 per cent direct and indirect ownership interest in TransAlta Renewables.
+As of the date of this Annual Information Form, TransAlta owns an approximate 61 per cent direct and indirect ownership interest in TransAlta Renewables. - (2) MW information provided as of December 31, 2018.